IrinaMax/Demos/spatial-analysis/ReadMe.md

 It's important to understand the CRS.
 These are very helpful in geocoding data in space.
 There are two types of Coordinate Reference Systems (CRS) namely:

-1. Geographic Coordinate System (longitude, latitude) i.e Angles e.g WGS84
+1. Geographic Coordinate System (longitude, latitude) e.g WGS84
 2. Cartesian/Projected/Planar Coordinate System (x, y)

 The Projected Coordinate Reference System consists of several systems like: